MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

             where `vnX.Y_tZZZZ` is the `AFTER_TAG` of the latest upgrade macro and the others are paths to the relevant sources.
 Apps defaults to the current location.
 Core and Jules default to reading the `dependencies.sh` file in the Apps source.
 A copy of `apply_macros.py` is available at `$UMDIR/SimSys_Scripts/lfric_macros`.

+            All tickets with Core macros are expected to be linked with Apps.
+Certain tickets with just Core metadata changes may not have required an Apps branch (although an Apps ticket should be provided).
+This is fine - just checkout the trunk but there is nothing to merge.
+The apply_macros script will sort the sharing of the upgrade macro added.

 .. dropdown:: New rose-stem app?

     If the ticket introduces a new rose-stem app, but doesn't otherwise have a macro